top of page

 02.jpg

-The structure included a forecourt, outer and inner halls, a pronaos and sanctuary, and a side annexe.
-The length of the building, including the forecourt, was some 19.15 metres.
-The mud bricks measured on average
+The structure included a forecourt, outer and inner halls, a pronaos and sanctuary, and a side annex.
+The length of the building, including the forecourt, was approximately 19.15 metres.
+The mud bricks had an average size of 33x15x9 cm.

 The forecourt had two entrances to the north, one to the south and possibly one to the east.